+440000000000

 Orphanages should not be a part of any care system.

 Churches and faith-based communities continue to support orphanages as a part of their faith and mission.
 This is misguided, wrong and needs to stop.
-There is no such thing as a 'good' orphanage.

 This campaign highlights the damage of institutional care and outlines better ways to support children and families.

-The Jesus Hates Orphanages movement was born out of the global movement to end institutional care for children, and to specifically call on churches, faith-based organisations and communities to stop supporting orphanages.
+The Jesus Hates Orphanages movement was born out of the global movement to end institutional care for children, and to specifically call on churches, faith-based organisations and faith communities to stop supporting orphanages.

 While faith-based communities are extremely generous, funding orphanages is damaging children, families, communities and care systems.